Standing with America’s Wild Horses

 The protection and conservation of our natural resources is paramount to restoring balance on America’s vast rangelands, so that true preservation, within a truly wild environment, might one day be possible.

-Part of our work includes making the case for the quantifiable value of the American Wild Horse wild on the range in the long run in order for them to have a place for decisionmakers to protect them.
+Our work includes making the case for the quantifiable value of the American Wild Horse free on the range, in order for decisionmakers to better protect them.
 Eco-tourists and international visitors clamor to view the American Mustang in the wild.
-The potential for this industry over the next 20 years (as was the case for the whale watching industry), if we save wild horses on the range, will be phenomenal.
+The potential for this industry over the next 20 years (as was the case for the whale watching industry), if we save wild horses on the range, is growing.

 It is RTF’s contention that the BLM ignored the Wild Free Roaming Horses and Burros Act when they bowed to pressure from private landowners who were part of the Rock Springs Grazing Association (RSGA) to remove “nuisance’ horses from their private lands.
 In doing so, BLM also captured federally protected wild horses on public lands.
 RTF has been in and out court throughout 2015 and will continue to challenge what it considers to be the unlawful removal of wild horses.